Three Black Holes Are On A Collision Course In What’s Being Called ‘An Unimaginably Epic Event’

 This has confounded astrophysicists.
 The theory states that black holes should not be able to merge, and yet there was proof in the universe that they had.

-In fact, the Laser Interferometry Gravitational-Wave Observatory, known as LIGO, suggests that black holes are merging at the rate of once a week.
+In fact, the Laser Interferometer Gravitational-Wave Observatory, known as LIGO, suggests that black holes are merging at the rate of one a week.

 This third black hole has perhaps given scientists the solution they needed.
 A third black hole would give the two black holes the needed “boost” that would get them to merge.